itsthedevman/everythingrb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [repo-url].
+1. Fork it
+2. Create your feature branch (`git checkout -b feature/my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/my-new-feature`)
+5. Create new Pull Request

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](LICENSE.txt).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes.

+## Credits

+- Author: Bryan "itsthedevman"